hanabi/hanabi.github.io/Reference.md

 * In the middle of the game, it is relatively safe to blind-play your chop card, since it is known to not be a critical/playable card.
 * In the beginning of the game, it may not be safe to blind-play your chop card.
 In this situation, you may see that multiple players have the opportunity to initiate the *Dump Truck*.
 Normally, it is best to let the player immediately before the blind-player do it.
 If they have an unsafe chop, then the 2nd player before the blind-player should do it, and so forth.

+### The Distributed Dump Truck

+* This convention only applies to 5-player games.
+* In the *Dump Truck* convention, a blind-play of a chop card induces one person to blind-play their whole hand from left to right.
+* Normally, a *Dump Truck* is not ambiguous - only one player can have a fully-playable hand, so it is clear what is going on.
+* However, what if no players have a fully-playable hand?
+This must be communicating a different strategy.
+We agree that this should mean a *Quadruple Bluff*.
+* For example, in 5-player game:
+  * Near the beginning of the game, Alice blind-plays her chop and it fails to play.
+  * Bob interprets this as a *Dump Truck*, and blind-plays his *Finesse Position* card.
+It is a red 1 and it successfully plays.
+  * Cathy sees that this is **not** a *Dump Truck* - Bob does not have a fully-playable hand.
+Thus, this move must have some other meaning.
+  * Cathy can see that Donald and Emily have playable cards on their *Finesse Position*.
+Thus, Cathy knows that this is a *Distributed Dump Truck*, and plays her *Finesse Position* card.
+It is a blue 1 and it successfully plays.
+  * Donald can see what is going on, so he plays green 1 from his *Finesse Position*.
+  * Emily plays green 2 from her *Finesse Position*.

 ### The Useless Bluff

 * Normally, when a player clues a known-trash card that is off-chop, it communicates a *Trash Chop Move*.
 However, what if the *Chop Moved* card is also trash?
 Then this would be a completely useless *Chop Move*.